Ewa Kracowska: Biography

 When the Nazis started liquidation of the Bialystok ghetto, Kracowska's mother and young brother were sent to the death camps.
 Kracowska stayed in the ghetto and participated in the Bialystok ghetto uprising. which took place on Aug.
 16, 1943, the final liquidation of the ghetto.
-As soon as the aktia began, she reported to her preassigned spot on the ghetto fence on Smolna Street where homemade Molotov cocktails were already in place.
+As soon as the aktzia began, she reported to her preassigned spot on the ghetto fence on Smolna Street where homemade Molotov cocktails were already in place.

 “The plan was to die there and not go on the transport,” she said in an interview for Yad Vashem in 1997.
 “This I swore to myself.
 I knew Smolna Street would be my end.”